sruthic72/Expense-Tracker/README.md

 Software tools - Node.js, relevant IDEs (VS Code), and database management tools (MySQL + workbench)

 # To see the ouput
-Open frontend package and install necessary pacakges and then run the command ng serve.
+• Open frontend package, install necessary packages and then run the command ng serve.
+• Copy https link and paste in the browser.
-Open backend package and connect to MySQL server and then run the command npm start.
+• Open backend package, install necessary packages, connect to MySQL server and then run the command npm start.